Workshops and Programs

 - Advice for setting realistic goals, overcoming writing blocks, and time management

-- Activities and advice for limiting stress and staying motivated
+- Resources and advice for limiting stress and staying motivated

 - Networking and support from fellow dissertation writers

-Accepted participants must be prepared to write and agree to attend both days of the program.
+Accepted participants must be prepared to write and agree to attend both days of the online program.

 Only 20 students will be selected to participate in D-Lab.
-Students must submit the online application (with all required documents attached) prior to the May 16, 2018 deadline.
+The Office of Graduate Studies will begin accepting online applications for the 2020 Online D-Lab on April 20, 2020.
+Students must submit the online application (with all required documents attached) prior to the May 15, 2020 deadline.
 Required documents are as follows: